REOPENING & OTHER FAQS

-The loos in our London farmshops are now also open.
+The loo facilities in our Kingham and London farmshops are open.

 Are there any restrictions for people wishing to visit your farmshops?

-For safety and crowd management reasons we are are only able to accommodate tables of up to 6 guests in our cafés.
+We are are only able to accommodate tables of up to 6 guests and are offering table service only.

 All of our farmshops in London and the Cotswolds have a maximum number of customers allowed in at any one time, with a limit of x2 customers only per household or car.

 We ask all of our customers to wash or sanitise their hands upon entering and to observe social distancing guidelines.